Marxists at the Movies

 The podcast covers a variety of themes, including Indigenous representation in cinema, systemic violence and its reflections in films like Menace II Society, feminist family dynamics as portrayed in Boys on the Side, and the critique of neoliberal narratives surrounding the AIDS crisis in Dallas Buyers Club.
 Each episode delves into the socio-political contexts surrounding these films, offering fresh interpretations and sparking conversation on significant social issues.

-This is Marxists at the Movies.
+This is queerness at work — smiling for the camera.

 Disclaimer